dustinpfister/blog_posts/_posts/linux-ln.md

 layout: post
 categories: linux
 id: 931
-updated: 2021-10-01 11:52:38
+updated: 2021-10-01 11:57:33
-version: 1.14
+version: 1.15
 ---

 In todays post on Linux commands I will be going over a few quick examples of the [Linux ln command](https://linux.die.net/man/1/ln) that is used to create soft and hard links to files and folders in a Linux system.
+Say you are in a situation in which you have some kind of actual resource in one location, but you also want to have the same resource in another location in the same file system.
+One way would be to use the Linux cp command to just make one or more copies of the resource I suppose, however there are some draw backs to this.
+For one thing I edn up with redundant copes of the same resource.
+Another draw back is that if I make changes to the original copy of the resource that will not effect the copy.
+In some cases I guess that is a good thing as that is one of the major reason why to make a copy of something after all, however what if I want to just make a link to the same resource at another location?
+The way to do so in Linux would be to make a hard or soft link.

 <!-- more -->